cjus/hydra-aws-docker-article/README2.md

 Each Hydra-router running inside of a master node can communicate with microservices running in containers on the service network.
 Additionally, each service can communicate with the outside world (external API services) and with its internal peers.

 Using [Docker swarm mode](https://docs.docker.com/engine/swarm/#feature-highlights), we'll be able to deploy and scale our services using simple commands.
-When adding and removing EC2 instances participating in a swarm, Docker will redistribute our services accordingly.
+When adding and removing EC2 instances participating in a swarm, Docker will redistribute our services across the cluster.

-It's really hard to see all this working and not be impressed with Docker.
+Docker is certainly impressive!

 ### AWS setup

 We're going to use Amazon Web Services.
-Just as in the first part of this series, I have to assume that you're somewhat familiar with AWS.
+As in the first part of this series, I have to assume that you're somewhat familiar with AWS.
 You should be comfortable creating EC2 instances and connecting to them using SSH.

 Our initial goal with AWS will be to launch machine instances from the command line.
 In preparation for this, we'll first create a new [IAM role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) for a programmatic user with `AmazonEC2FullAccess` credentials.